gotchoices/MyCHIPs/doc/learn-lift.md

 - **seek**: The lift, originated on this system, has been propagated to externally and we are waiting for it to find its destination.

+- **call**: The lift, originated on this system, is awaiting the referee's authorization.

 - **found**: The target of a distributed lift was found on the local system.
-	Will notify the agent of the intended terminus user.
+	We should notify the agent of the intended terminus user.

 - **term**: The terminus agent has been notified of the lift.